Trust

 1. Clarity over hype

+We aim to explain products and workflows in plain language.
 Where possible, we prefer direct explanations over exaggerated claims, vague positioning, or overly promotional language.

 2. Supported workflows only

+We write about the workflows this product is actually designed to support.
 If a topic falls outside supported use cases, we aim to say so clearly rather than imply coverage we do not intend to provide.

 3. Boundaries matter